lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 Links to code objects
 ---------------------

-When describing a code object, you can also link to that object's API definition using a syntax similar to the ``ref`` role used above.
+When describing a code object, you can also link to that object's API definition using a syntax similar to the ``:ref:`` role used above.

 .. _rst-python-link:

-Links to python objects
+Links to Python objects
 -----------------------

 Objects can be referenced with these roles: